k21971/EvilHack/doc/evilhack-changelog.md

 - Telekinesis ability
 - Fix: add 'helm of telekinesis' to tileset
 - Add command hints for starting Illithids/polymorphing into a flayer
+- Fix: mw2 not cleared when secondary weapon promoted to primary